datek/attiladudas/frontend/public/CV_Attila_Dudas.md

 - OpenCV

 # Work experience
+## Domonda - 2024.11 -
+Senior backend developer.

+Worked on the backend service and infrastructure using go, pulumi, PostgreSQL.
+Implemented a new document parsing service and integrated new features into the existing system.

 ## CarCutter - 2024.04 - 2024.09
 Senior backend / DevOps engineer.
 Worked on python web services and CI/CD pipelines.